gloveboxes/Windows-IoT-Core-Graphics-Library/README.md

 ##Class Ht16K33 I2C LED Driver

 This Adafruit 8x8 LED Matrix is a great way to add status to your project.
 They are available in multiple colours, from Red, to Green, yellow, white and more.
+You can create a wide display panel using multiple of these LED Matrices and treat them as one panel.

 This LED Matrix can only display one colour, so there is a Mono colour palette in the Pixel class.
 Mono.On and Mono.Off to turn a pixel on or off.
 But actually you can use any Pixel colour you like other than Black to turn a pixel on.